cloudflare/cloudflare-docs/products/waiting-room/src/content/reference/queueing-methods.md

 Technically, each user receives a [cookie](/reference/waiting-room-cookie) that contains a timestamp of when their request first hit an actively queueing waiting room.
 Cloudflare uses that timestamp to order visitors and provide the estimated wait time.

-Use this method when you want to reward visitors who get in the queue first and wait longer, such as for sneaker drops, memorabilia sales, etc.
+Use this method when you want to reward visitors who get in the queue first and wait longer.

 ## Random